nanguoshun/English_EveryDay/Day15_University and Job Preparations.md

 M: Rachel what did you major in at university.

-W: I stuied potical science and history, in the humanities.
+W: I studied political science and history, in the humanities.

 M: Wow that sounds intelligent.. and difficult.

 W: it was really fun.

-M: really? potical science and history?
+M: really? political science and history?

 W: that's why i studied it, because i liked it.